 Additionally, whenever there is a transition in your deck railing either up or down, you will need to determine if you need to start a new run.

 An example of starting a new run would be if there are 2 platform areas on your deck.
 An example of continuing the former run would be if you are moving up or down stairs.
 If there is transition in elevation that leads to a continued level run, you will need to add an extra post for the transition.

-Since you have determined where your posts will be mounted in the previous step, you now know exactly where the blocking needs to be reinforced.
-However, if you do not have the ability to access the underside of your deck and have insufficient blocking, we have a solution to remedy this in our Hollow Mounting Bracket Kit.
+Since you have determined where your deck posts will be mounted to your wood deck in the previous step, you now know exactly where the blocking needs to be reinforced.
+If you were not able to access the underside of your deck and have insufficient blocking, we have a solution to remedy this in our Hollow Mounting Bracket Kit.

 BLOCKING is what frames the structure of your deck from the underside.

 BRIDGING is when blocking occurs between the joists at mid-span.

 Most deck builders will take scrap pieces of pressure treated lumber as the fill-in for the bridging, aiding not only in the structural support, but also in reducing the risk of premature decay.